aletheia-labs/qp-rusty-crystals-rm/README.md

 A Rust implementation of the ML-DSA (formerly "dilithium") post-quantum digital signature scheme with hierarchical deterministic (HD) wallet support.

-Specifically, this wallet imitates BIP-32 and BIP-39 (but not BIP-44) in its derivation of ml-dsa keys.
+Specifically, this wallet imitates BIP-32, BIP-39, and BIP-44 in its derivation of ml-dsa keys.
+It does not support non-hardened keys because those depend on properties of elliptic curve keys not present in dilithium keys.

 The ml-dsa code was lifted with minimal changes from [Quantum Blockchain's port](https://github.com/Quantum-Blockchains/dilithium) of [pq-crystals](https://github.com/pq-crystals/dilithium) to Rust.